The chilly weather might force your little ones indoors, but they don't have to be confined to your living room all winter long.

 398 Central Avenue

-For parents looking for a kids play space that also offers coffee, a healthy cafe menu, and Wi-Fi, look no further.
+Look no further for a play space for kids that also offers coffee, a healthy cafe menu, and Wi-Fi.
 This play cafe keeps kids busy with a rock climbing wall, Lego table, music area, club house, lots of games, a toddler area, and a dress-up area.
 Adults can supervise close by with a latte in hand.

 Long Island Children's Museum — Garden City